pyroteus/pyroteus/docs/source/maths/2-goal-oriented-error-estimation.rst

 the true adjoint and/or forward solution using a higher order method.
 A simple -- but computationally intensive -- approach is to solve the appropriate equation again in a globally "enriched" finite element space.
 For example, on a uniformly refined mesh or in a function space with higher polynomial order.
-This can be achieved in Pyroteus using :meth:`~.GoalOrientedMeshSeq.indicate_errors`.
+This can be achieved in Goalie using :meth:`~.GoalOrientedMeshSeq.indicate_errors`.
 See `the Burgers error estimation demo
 <../demos/burgers_ee.py.html>`__ for example usage.